hedii/laravel-gelf-logger/readme.md

 # Laravel Gelf Logger

 A package to send [gelf](http://docs.graylog.org/en/2.1/pages/gelf.html) logs to a gelf compatible backend like graylog.
-It is a laravel wrapper for [bzikarsky/gelf-php](https://github.com/bzikarsky/gelf-php) package.
+It is a Laravel wrapper for [bzikarsky/gelf-php](https://github.com/bzikarsky/gelf-php) package.

+It uses the new [Laravel custom log channel](https://laravel.com/docs/master/logging) introduced in Laravel 5.6.

 ## Table of contents